 So what kind of art deserves a place in the kitchen?
 We love vintage or modern pieces, depending on the kitchen design.
 An additional tip: If you want artwork in the kitchen, be careful not to hang it anywhere it can become damaged by water or heat.

-How to Hang Wall Art Tip #7: Use Frames Wisely
+How to Hang Artwork on Your Wall: Tip #7: Use Frames Wisely

 Kathy Kuo Home Design Services